-ATIA’s priority is to sustainably increase the vulnerable families’ income.
-As the difficulties that these families face tend to be interdependent, ATIA follows a holistic approach.
-It is implemented through individual guidance and integrated activities encouraging access to employment, through three main sectors:
+ATIA’s priority is to sustainably increase the vulnerable families’ living conditions, health and income.
+As the difficulties that these families face tend to be interdependent, As the difficulties these families face are often interrelated, ATIA uses integrated programmes promoting access to employment through three main areas:

 Autonomy, improvement of family revenue and access to employment